Global Solutions of the Compressible Euler-Poisson Equations with Large Initial Data of Spherical Symmetry: Existence of Global Finite-Energy Solutions

-\begin{remark} The convergence result \eqref{5.4-1} will be used to prove the energy inequality for the case that $\kappa=1$ $($gaseous stars$)$.
-Moreover, from \eqref{5.3}, it is direct to know that $\Phi^\v$ satisfies Poisson's equation in the classical sense except the origin, i.e.,
+\begin{remark} The convergence result \eqref{5.4-1} is essential to prove the energy inequality for the case that $\kappa=1$ $($gaseous stars$)$.
+Moreover, from \eqref{5.3}, it is direct to know that $\Phi^\v$ satisfies the Poisson equation in the classical sense except the origin:

 \end{remark}

 \begin{lemma} Let $\g>1$ for $\kappa=-1$ $($plasmas$)$ and $\g>\frac{2n}{n+2}$ for $\kappa=1$ $($gaseous stars$)$.
 Then

 \end{lemma}